Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Tracks & Rollers ❌ Not Covered Structural hardware

-Hinges & Cables ❌ Not Covered Hardware components
+Hinges & Cables ❌ Usually Not Covered First American is an exception

 Manually Operated Doors ❌ Not Covered No motorized system to cover